Gekkio/mooneye-gb/docs/accuracy.markdown

 ## Answered questions

-### Does BIT b, (HL) take 12 or 16 cycles?
+### Does BIT b, (HL) take 12 or 16 T-cycles?

-12 cycles.
+12 T-cycles.

-Blargg's instruction timing ROM confirms that BIT takes 12, and RES/SET take 16 cycles, which makes perfect sense.
+Blargg's instruction timing ROM confirms that BIT takes 12, and RES/SET take 16 T-cycles, which makes perfect sense.
 Some opcode listings in the internet (e.g. GBCPUman.pdf) are wrong.

 ### What is the exact behaviour of DI and EI?